Saturday, 15 June 2024

 Lots of legitimate pondering to work on.

-Now that I am residing in Egypt following a decade in North America, connecting with more people through Arabic in addition to English often flirts with my mind.
+Now that I am residing in Egypt following a decade abroad, connecting with more people through Arabic in addition to English often flirts with my mind.
 I wonder what if more Egyptians or Arabic-speaking people in general got the chance to read my writings and be exposed to my thoughts and queries — including the psycho-philosophical stuff.
 This leads me to want to translate such writings one day, though I should do it myself.

 On the other hand, there are also non-Egyptians who live in Egypt — or in Arab countries — much more now than, say the 80s.
 Perhaps it would be fun for them to learn about the origin of a colloquial term or an expression or three, especially that oftentimes the literal meanings may cause confusion.
 To learn a language means to also learn about the culture.

 I hold that communication is what brings us Earthlings a bit closer together.
 It’s what bridges the gap between people from different countries, cultures, mindsets.
-Apart from language there is otherwise music, which can transcend the constructs and limitation of language or the intellect as a whole while speaking more to our hearts
+Apart from language there is otherwise music, which can transcend the constructs and limitation of language or the intellect as a whole while speaking more to our hearts.

 This article could be considered the sequel to Some Arabic Sayings and Their Translations — أمثال عربية و ترجمتها.
 While the first from 2016 was about common traditional idioms, proverbs, and adages usually intended to convey a certain message, herein are simple and shorter expressions.